irojasr/irojasr.github.io/index.md

 &nbsp;

 <h3>TO DO</h3>
-<p>Actually put cool links to my notes and past hws in the teaching link.
+<p>Actually put the cool links to my notes and past hws in the teaching link.
 Fix the important pictures.</p>